jeftegoes/AwsOverview/Management & Governance/AWS Control Tower.md

 # 11. Account Factory for Terraform (AFT)

-- Helps you provision and customize AWS accounts in Control Tower through Terraform using a deployment pipeline.
+- Helps us provision and customize AWS accounts in Control Tower through Terraform using a deployment pipeline.
 - You create an **account request Terraform file** which triggers the AFT workflow for account provisioning.
 - Offers built-in feature options (disabled by default)
   - **AWS CloudTrail Data Events:** Creates a Trail & enables CloudTrail Data Events.